bracketloader/alpakka-kafka/README.md

 Caveat Emptor
 -------------

 Alpakka components are not always binary compatible between releases.
 API changes that are not backward compatible might be introduced as we refine and simplify based on your feedback.
-A module may be dropped in any release without prior deprecation.
+A module may be dropped in any release without prior notice.

 Support for the Alpakka Kafka connector is available via Lightbend's [Akka Platform subscription](https://www.lightbend.com/akka-platform#subscription).